Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: Experiments

 Finally, we assess the effectiveness of our uncertainty-aware perturbation strategy, comparing it with two alternatives.
-Specifically, as introduced in Sec.~\ref{sec:method}, a straightforward method for perturbing the $\mathbf{\Delta}$-model is to add random noise to the parameters of all Gaussians in the model.
+As introduced in Sec.~\ref{sec:method}, a straightforward method for perturbing the $\mathbf{\Delta}$-model is to add random noise to the parameters of all Gaussians.
 We denote this approach as \emph{Random}.
 Building upon this baseline, an alternative approach, referred to as \emph{Gradient-Aware}, identifies unreliable Gaussians by analyzing the gradients.
 Specifically, we replace the indicator function in Eq.~\ref{eq:indicator} with one based on gradient magnitudes.
 Gaussians with gradient magnitudes exceeding a threshold are perturbed.
 In practice, we adopt the same threshold as used in density control.
 We train these two alternatives and our approaches on LLFF with 3 views for 2000 iterations, which challenges the methods in terms of convergence speed.
-As listed in Table~\ref{tab:noise}, \emph{Random} performs the worst since it leads to many invalid Gaussian samples, negatively impacting convergence speed.
-Note that our uncertainty-aware strategy aggregates information from multiple training steps, while the gradient-aware method can only utilize the gradients at the current training step.
-The improvement in PSNR shown in Table~\ref{tab:noise} demonstrates the superior effectiveness of our approach.
+As listed in Table~\ref{tab:noise}, \emph{Random} performs the worst, indicating that this strategy negatively impacts convergence speed.
+Notably, our uncertainty-aware strategy aggregates information from multiple training steps, while the gradient-aware method only utilizes the gradients at the current training step.
+The effectiveness of this design is evidenced by the improvement in PSNR shown in Table~\ref{tab:noise}.
+Additionally, to further investigate the impact of model diversity, we conduct a detailed analysis on LLFF.
+As shown in Fig.~\ref{fig:aba_ensemble}, the $x$-axis denotes the model agreement measured as PSNR between renderings of all involved models on the test views; the $y$-axis shows PSNR between the NVS result and the ground-truth image during testing.
+The Model agreement reflects consistency, where higher values indicate greater similarity among models.
+The agreements of CoR-GS with 5 and 8 models are nearly identical, meaning that the additional models lack sufficient diversity to enhance the ensembling process.
+This aligns with the observation in Fig.~\ref{fig:views_a} that merely using more models yields limited improvement.
+While perturbation can enhance model diversity, it may weaken supervision reliability.
+As shown by the red triangle in Fig.~\ref{fig:aba_ensemble}, adding noise to \emph{all} Gaussians yields overly diverse models.
+The supervision in the regularization term becomes too noisy, resulting in limited PSNR.
+In contrast, our uncertainty-aware perturbation method only perturbs unreliable Gaussians, enabling a good trade-off between \emph{model diversity} and \emph{supervision reliability}.